-Our top level research partners, including NamR, Ecole Polytechnique de Paris and Collège de France, are with us to support us in our goals of data collection & research for sustainable solutions.
+Our top level research university and laboratory partners are with us to support us in our goals of data collection & research for sustainable solutions.

-Furthermore, given the short lifespan of components, digital infrastructure expansion significantly increases mining of rare earth materials, while discarded devices produce large quantities of electronic waste.
+• Given the short lifespan of components, digital infrastructure expansion significantly increases mining of rare earth materials, water and sub-marine eco-toxicity, while discarded devices produce large quantities of electronic waste.

 • Innovative research in to data center cooling systems, data flows, network efficiency and renewable energy will be key in making the digital sector sustainable.